orbitturner/Simplon-JEE-Briefs/README.md

 # ⬇ ___REPOSITORY INFORMATIONS___ 🌐

-> ** This repository is not an active Project but just a means of follow-up on individual evolutions concerning DEV WEB practical work from SIMPLON  P3**
+> ** This repository is not an active Project but just a means of follow-up on individual evolutions concerning JEE DEV WEB practical work from SIMPLON  P3**